dlang-community/experimental.xml/README.md

 # std.experimental.xml (GSoC 2016) [![Build Status](https://travis-ci.org/lodo1995/experimental.xml.svg?branch=master)](https://travis-ci.org/lodo1995/experimental.xml)

 ## About
 This project aims to become a substitution for the current std.xml in Phobos.
 It will provide various APIs to parse, validate and output XML documents.
 It is still in its early development, and this document describes only currently implemented features.
+It is being developed by Lodovico Giaretta as a project for Google Summer of Code 2016.

 ## Implementation status
 Four lexers, the low-level parser and the cursor API are currently usable (and are in fact used internally to automate testing).
 Work is steadily proceeding.

 ## Architectural overview
 The API is designed for modularity, with many pluggable and customizable components.
 Below is the description of the components that are already implemented.

 ### The Lexers